guilhermepo2/blog/_posts/2021-05-01-spritesheets-with-opengl.markdown

 }
 ```

-And then you will bind all of these things like so...
+And then you will bind the array like...
 ```
 glGenBuffers(1, &m_VertexBufferID);
 glBindBuffer(GL_ARRAY_BUFFER, m_VertexBufferID);